whatthejeff/breeze/README.md

 Routes
 ------

 The routing API involves associating HTTP requests with PHP functions.
-For example, the following code would print `hello world` if a GET request was made for `/`.
+For example, the following code would print `hello world` if a GET request were made for `/`.

     get('/', function(){
         echo 'Hello World!';